School Streets

 — Parent

-Why School Streets?
+Why are School Streets good?

 Those of us who pass schools during the morning rush hour know how polluted, busy and dangerous the surrounding roads can be.
+40% of primary school children are driven to school in England and 25% of pupils in Inner London are driven to school every day.

 "a comprehensive roll-out of School Streets in the four cities would reduce exposure to air pollution and road danger for 1.25 million primary and secondary students.”